Foxfire342/ticket-lifecycle/README.md

 </p>
 <p>
 In order to create your first ticket head over to http://localhost/osTicket/.
 Once on the page click " Open a New Ticket".
+Then on the ticket creation page you will want to enter in the email address of one of the users you created in the previous configuration tutorial along with their name.
+Next choose a help topic and fill out the ticket details sections.
+Once you are done hit "create ticket" and you will have created your first ticket in osTicket.
+Repeat these steps to create your second and third ticket and then we will move on to the next step.
 </p>

 ___